Finity-Alpha/OpenVoiceChat/Notes/Ideas.md

 Bark is too slow, sounds alright.
 May hallucinate here and there.
 Xtts2 is slow. your_tts is fast but bad, glow_tts is better but not really.
 Jenny is alright, good quality audio.

+## Thinking while speaking

+We would want the agent to also think while the tts is running.
+The LLM response would be streamed out.
+The tts would get the LLM response and stream the audio output.
+As the LLM buffer accumulates the audio buffer will also accumulate.

+## How to get rid of the 2s silence detection delay

+We need to understand when the human has stopped speaking, and wants the bot to speak.
+There could be many language cues.
+To make a classifier utilizing the language cues we would need to stream the audio and transcribe it in real time.
+I think one can make a classifier that gives the probability of the human stopping speaking.
+VAD can also be used in conjunction to the probability to make a better decision.